 Uncommon types of lava

-However, aside for these common lavas, there are also some unusual lavas, which erupt at anomalous temperatures.
+However, aside from these common lavas, there are also some unusual lavas, which erupt at anomalous temperatures.
 Keep in mind that these are extremely rare:

 - Carbonatic lava erupts as low as 500 degrees Celsius (900 Fahrenheit).
-This is the coolest proper lava in the world, and only one carbonatite volcano is known to have erupted in historical times — the active Ol Doinyo Lengai volcano in Tanzania.
+This is the least hot proper lava in the world, and only one carbonatite volcano is known to have erupted in historical times — the active Ol Doinyo Lengai volcano in Tanzania.